ckjellson/textalloc/README.md

 ```
 # Implementation and speed

-The focus in this implementation is on speed and allocating as many text-boxes as possible into the free space in the plot.
+The implementation aims to plot as many text-boxes as possible in the free space in the plot.
 There are three main steps of the algorithm:

 For each textbox to be plotted:
 1. Generate a large number of candidate boxes near the original point with size that matches the fontsize.